For the love of entertainment

 Should have won in 1989: Day-Lewis all the way.

 Robert De Niro has given us many iconic characters in his career.
 The young Don Corleone in The Godfather Part II.
 Travis Bickle in Taxi Driver.
 Even with those (and more), his turn as boxer Jake La Motta is possibly his finest achievement.
-La Motta is an explosive flash that never quite leaves you.
+La Motta is an explosive flash.
 The title promises rage, and De Niro more than delivers.
 La Motta’s destructive temper makes him a celebrated boxer even as it ruins his personal life.
 It’s what makes him great and his ultimate downfall.
 I’m not a fan of Raging Bull by any means (I’m one of those who thinks Ordinary People deserved to win Best Picture), but I have to give it up for De Niro.
 This is the dictionary definition of ‘tour de force.’

 Should have won in 1980: John Hurt was wonderful in The Elephant Man but De Niro deserved the win.